-1.61 A School Board of Examiners is empowered to make an exit award of CertHE/DipHE or BA/BSc in Combined Studies where the student has met the credit requirements for an award in line with SCQF credit minima (see Regulation 1.21), but cannot continue on the named award.
+1.61 A School Board of Examiners is empowered to grant an award in Combined Studies where a student has met the credit requirements for an award in line with SCQF credit minima (see Regulation 1.21) but cannot continue on the named award.
+The Combined Studies award will be conferred in line with Regulations 1.15 or 1.33.